 Home equity loans

-A home equity loan uses the equity in your home to borrow from while using the home as collateral.
-This is also referred to as a second mortgage and is often used for large expenditures, like replacing a roof.
+A home equity loan uses the equity in your home to borrow against, using the home as collateral.
+Also referred to as a second mortgage, it’s often used for large home-related expenditures, like replacing a roof.
 Payments and terms on a home equity loan are similar to that of any standard loan with a fixed interest rate, but the interest may be tax-deductible.

 Home equity line of credit

 A home equity line of credit, or HELOC, allows you to borrow against the equity in your home while using the home as collateral.
-The biggest difference is the line of credit is open, or revolving, and is usually accompanied by a variable interest rate.
+It’s similar to the home equity loan, the biggest difference is the line of credit is open, or revolving, and is usually accompanied by a variable interest rate.
 You can borrow against it and pay it back, but the line of credit will remain open so that you can borrow against it again.